SvenSerneels/sprm/README.md

 Paramaters
 ----------
-- res_sprm, sprm.
+- `res_sprm`, sprm.
 An sprm class object that has been fit.
-- colors, list of str entries.
+- `colors`, list of str entries.
 Only mandatory input.
 Elements determine colors as:
     - \[0\]: borders of pane
     - \[1\]: plot background
     - \[2\]: marker fill